0x1eef/xchan.rb/README.md

 # Received message: serialized by Marshal
 ```

+### Read operations

 **Blocking read**

 The following example demonstrates how to send a Ruby object from a parent process
-to a child process. `ch.recv` performs a blocking read until an object is sent
+to a child process. `ch.recv` performs a read that can block - either because a
+channel is locked by another process, or because a read from the underlying IO would
+block.
+The example demonstrates a read that blocks until the parent process writes
-to the channel.
-The example sends a random Integer:
+to the channel:

 ```ruby
 require "xchan"